Randomization Tests for Conditional Group Symmetry: Kernel-based hypothesis tests for conditional group symmetry

 where $F_{B, p(\Delta_n)}$ is the cumulative distribution function for the binomial distribution of $B$ trials with success probability

 \end{theorem}

 The proof can be found in \cref{apx:power:proofs}.
 Observe that for fixed $\alpha$, $B$, and $n$, the lower bound in \eqref{eq:power:cdf:lower:bound} is increasing in $\Delta_n$.
-Because multiple approximations were used for the sake of deriving explicit bounds, tighter lower bounds seem possible for \eqref{eq:success:prob} and in \cref{cor:power:lower:bound} below, but we do not pursue them here.

-Using the Chernoff bound on the upper tail of deviations of a binomial random variable, we can obtain an explicit lower bound on values of $\Delta_n$ that correspond to alternatives for which the test (with high probability) rejects the null with probability at least $\beta \in (0,1)$.
-For convenience, let $B_{\sig} \coloneq \lfloor \sig (B+1) - 1\rfloor$.
+Because multiple approximations were used for the sake of deriving explicit bounds, a tighter lower bound seems possible for \eqref{eq:success:prob}, but we do not pursue that here.
+A lower bound on values of $\Delta_n$ that correspond to alternatives for which the test with high probability rejects the null with conditional probability at least $1-\beta$ can be found in \cref{apx:lower:bound:alternative}.